Richmond, London: Geography

 Richmond sits opposite East Twickenham on what is technically the south bank of the River Thames but, because of the bends of the river, the town is immediately north and north-east of its nearest stretch of river.
 The Thames curves around the town, and then Kew, in its course; starting from Petersham, it returns to a more direct west–east direction.

 The river is still tidal at Richmond, so, to allow major passenger and goods traffic to continue to operate during low tide, a half-tide lock was opened in 1894 and is used when the adjacent weir is in position.
 This weir ensures that there is always a minimum depth of water of 5 ft 8 in toward the middle of the river between Richmond and Teddington, whatever the state of the tide.
 At the lock and weir there is a footbridge across the river.

 Richmond is well endowed with green and open spaces accessible to the public.
 At the heart of the town sits Richmond Green, which is roughly square in shape and together with the Little Green, a smaller green space stretching from its south-east corner, is 12 acre in area.
 The Green is surrounded by well-used metalled roads that provide a fair amount of vehicle parking for both residents and visitors.
-The south corner leads into the main shopping area of the town; at the west corner is the old gatehouse which leads through to other remaining buildings of the palace; at the north corner is pedestrian access to Old Deer Park (plus vehicle access for municipal use).
-The park is a 360 acre Crown Estate landscape extending from the town along the riverside as far as the boundary with the Royal Botanic Gardens at Kew, a UNESCO World Heritage Site.
+The south corner leads into the main shopping area of the town; at the west corner is the old gatehouse which leads through to other remaining buildings of Richmond Palace; at the north corner is pedestrian access to Old Deer Park (plus vehicle access for municipal use).

+Old Deer Park is a 360 acre Crown Estate landscape extending from the town along the riverside as far as the boundary with the Royal Botanic Gardens at Kew, a UNESCO World Heritage Site.
 This contains wide green lawns and sports facilities, and the Grade I listed former King's Observatory erected for George III in 1769.
 The town's main shopping street, George Street, is also named after the king.